SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 the exact delay tolerance values that allow an on-path observer to perform traffic analysis.

-Requirement:
+Requirement: REQ-PACKET-DELAY.

-REQ-PACKET-DELAY:
-: Metadata to indicate whether the packet can tolerate delay.

-# Operational Considerations {#operational}
+# System Considerations {#sys-considerations}

 Traffic policing and shaping are enforced in ingress/egress network points for various reasons (protect the network against attacks,